ids/cluster-builder/README.md

 	docker plugin install --grant-all-permissions --alias vsphere vmware/docker-volume-vsphere:latest

-## Production Readiness

-Currently in a pre-production state, but rapidly approaching production readiness with the CentOS variant of Docker CE and EE.

-### Security

-Currently two automated security audits of the  __cluster-builder CentOS Docker EE/CE__ clusters have been conducted:

-> November 1st, 2017

-#### Lynis

-[Lynis](https://cisofy.com/lynis/) security scanning has been conducted on the current CentOS node.
-Relevant suggestions were implemented as part of an [ansible hardening script](ansible/roles/centos-hardening/tasks/hardening.yml).

-The report output is available [here](https://raw.githubusercontent.com/ids/cluster-builder/master/xtras/security-reports/centos-lynis.md).

-#### CIS Docker Benchmark

-The [CIS Docker Benchmark](https://docs.docker.com/compliance/cis/) has been applied to the curent CentOS node.
-Warnings and subsequent mitigations were applied and/or documented at the top of the report, which is available [here](https://raw.githubusercontent.com/ids/cluster-builder/master/xtras/security-reports/centos-docker-cis.md).

-### System Profile

-A general overview of the highlights:

-#### Docker Versions

-__Docker CE:__ 17.0.9-ce (or later)
-centos-swarm
-photon-swarm
-atomic-swarm
-rhel-swarm

-__Docker EE:__ 2.2.3 (ucp)
-centos-ucp
-rhel-ucp

-#### CentOS Based Clusters

-* CentOS base VM image OVA template is based on the CentOS 7 Minimal 1708 iso and is  __894MB__, and contains two thinly provisioned SCSI based VMDK disks: 1) 250GB dynamically sizing system block device, and 2) 250GB dynamically sizing docker __device mapper direct-lvm__ dedicated block device.
-* CentOS VMs have been configured with a production recommended __device mapper direct-lvm__ mode docker dedicated block device.
-* Default linux kernel is 3.10.x, with __update_kernel=true__ a 4.4.x+ kernel is installed, however this has not been deemed production ready and is only for experimentation.
-The CentOS7 variant with a 3.10.x kernel is the current production candidate (ported to RHEL7 prior to go-live).

-#### PhotonOS Based Clusters

-* PhotonOS base VM image OVA template is based on the PhotonOS 2 Minimal iso and is  __223MB__, and contains one thinly provisioned SCSI based VMDK disk: 250GB dynamically sizing system block device.
-* PhotonOS VMs are based on Photon OS 2.0 (current), and have a 4.9 (or better) linux kernel
-* PhotonOS VMs are automatically configured with the future state __overlay2__ driver as they have a 4.x kernel

-#### All Clusters

-* The __VMware Docker Volume Service__ Docker Volume Plugin has been pre-installed on all cluster-builder VMs.
-* Time synchronization of all the cluster nodes is done as part of the deployment process, and __chronyd__ or __ntpd__ services are configured and verified.
-* Deployments can include configurable options for log shipping to ELK, using logstash.
-Docker EE/UCP can also be configured to ship to __syslogd__ server post-deployment.
-* Metrics are enabled (a configurable option), and cAdvisor/node-exporter options are available for deployment in support of Prometheus/Grafana monitoring, although Docker EE comes with some built in visualizations for CPU and memory reducing the urgency of more advanced metrics analysis.
-* Remote API and TLS certificates are installed and configured on Docker CE deployments, enabling a unified application stack deployment model for both Docker EE and CE clusters.

-> Note that all details pertaining to the above exist within this codebase.
-The cluster-builder starts with the distribution iso file in the initial [node-packer](node-packer) phase, and everything from the initial __kickstart__ install through to the final __ansible playbook__ are documented here and available for review.

 ## Prometheus Monitoring

 Currently, __cAdvisor__ and __node-exporter__ are installed on CentOS and PhotonOS Swarms, with metrics enabled by default.